isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-neck-and-shoulder-massager.markdown

 ### [3.
 TruMedic Instashiatsu Plus - Deep penetrating Massager](https://www.amazon.com/dp/B01516LTRK/?tag=p-policy-20)
 The truMedic Instashiatsu Plus comes with a lithium-ion battery (rechargeable).
 You can use the massager in any location with its cordless build.
 For deep massage, utilize the wrist supports to vary the pressure intensity.
 Also, like the Brookstone, you can use it on feet and legs.
-The truMedic Instashiatsu Plus has a cordless build, which implies that you can charge the device and use it at any place, even off-grid.
-Only wrap your massager on the painful region and utilize the arms to achieve wrist support.
+The truMedic Instashiatsu Plus has a cordless build, which implies that you can charge the device and use it at any place, even off-grid.Â Only wrap your massager on the painful region and utilize the arms to achieve wrist support.
 - Therefore, you can now tighten loosen the supports to achieve adequate massage pressure intensity.
 - The deep-kneading effect of the massager will be felt through the circular pressure and auto-reverse functions.
 The relaxing motions and knead will relieve all the pain.